-Why has Jordan cancelled Biden visit after Israel bombing of Gaza hospital?
+Why has Jordan cancelled Biden visit after bombing of Gaza hospital?

 It was to be a centrepiece of United States President Joe Biden’s visit to the Middle East on Wednesday: a trip to Jordan to meet a range of Arab leaders amid Israel’s incessant bombing of the Gaza Strip.

-But on Tuesday, Jordan cancelled that summit after an Israeli air strike hit the Al-Ahli Arab Hospital in Gaza City, killing at least 500 people and sparking global outrage.
+But on Tuesday, Jordan cancelled that summit after an explosion at the al-Ahli Arab Hospital in Gaza City killed at least 500 people and sparking global outrage.

 Keep readinglist of 4 items